Accessibility tools

 Executive Lead: Safeguarding, Infection, Prevention and Control, Patient Experience, Quality and Board Level Maternity Safety Champion.

-Chair: Quality and Safety Forum, Safeguarding Sub Committee and Infection, Prevention and Control Sub Committee
+Chair of: Quality and Safety Forum, Safeguarding Sub Committee and Infection, Prevention and Control Sub Committee.

-Member of: Trust Board, Finance, Performance and Productivity Committee, Safety and Quality Standards Committee, People Committee, Partnership Forum, Patient Safety Incident Oversight Sub-Committee.
+Member of: Trust Board, Finance, Performance and Productivity Committee, Safety and Quality Standards Committee, People Committee, Partnership Forum, Patient Safety Incident Oversight Sub-Committee, Representative of the Corporate Trustee for East Cheshire NHS Charity.

 Other interests: Kate is passionate about supporting and developing the workforce, improving patient experience through service development and co-production and about using quality improvement methodology to support staff learning and to improve outcomes for patients.